Adesewa-Ajibade/LITA-_CLASS-_PROJECT/README.md

 The visualizations, like the bar charts and pie chart, made these insights even clearer.
 The bar charts provided a straightforward way to compare regional performance, while the pie chart gave a nice snapshot of how total revenue was distributed among different products.

-n summary, this analysis has highlighted not only the strengths of top-performing regions and products but also the opportunities for growth in underperforming areas.
+In summary, this analysis has highlighted not only the strengths of top-performing regions and products but also the opportunities for growth in underperforming areas.
 With these insights in hand, there’s a clear path forward to refine strategies that can enhance revenue and drive better sales outcomes.